flatmax/jrpc-oo/README.md

 JrpcServer.addClass(tc); // setup the class for remote use over the network
 ```

-On the other side of the network create a client.
+On the other side of the network create a client which connects to port 9000.
 For example, in the browser :
 ```
 import {JRPCClient} from '../jrpc-client.js';
 import '@material/mwc-button';